 Maintaining prescribed exercise levels requires more considerable effort from the patients, and is achieved by having a priority and goal setting.

 Every self-management plan needs to be unique and catered to your needs, to help you continue through the journey.
 Choose the treatment plan that makes sense for you and your requirement.

 Start your Self-management with

 - Establishing an action plan/goal: Evidence suggests that goals that are decided by the person lead to higher engagement and achievement/adherence.
 Have short- and long-term goals that are achievable.
-This approach will help you identify goals and priorities, to establish an action plan and to monitor your progress.
+This approach will help you identify goals and priorities, establish an action plan and monitor your progress.

 - Exercises: Start with gradual progressive exercises to improve overall flexibility, strength, and cardiovascular function.
 Make sure to consult with a healthcare professional before starting any new exercises.
-Exercises that do not put much stress on your joints, like walking, cycling, swimming can help as an exercise routine.
+Exercises that do not put much stress on your joints, like walking, cycling, and swimming can help as an exercise routine.
 To avoid injury while playing any sport, always perform warm-up with stretching exercises.
 Learn to modify activities that put an impact on your joint to prevent injuries leading to Arthritis

-- Social connections and social activity: Increasing your social connections and activities is proven to improve one’s well being.
+- Social connections and social activity: Increasing your social connections and activities is proven to improve one’s well-being.
 Try finding local or online exercise and weight-management programs to help you start.
 Try taking a walk with your friend.

-- Keep mobile: Assistive devices like cane / walking poles help in maintaining your mobility, and day to day activities can be of significant help.
+- Keep mobile: Assistive devices like cane / walking poles help in maintaining your mobility, and day-to-day activities can be of significant help.

 - Footwear: Footwear is an integral part of self-management; given that foot position and motion influence load distribution, it is essential to find appropriate footwear for use.